Stumble/sqlc/README.md

    `SELECT * FROM table ORDER BY some_primary_key` with name "Dump" and type as ":many".
    And Load query must be like `INSERT INTO table (.*) VALUES ($1, $2...);` with name "Load" and type as ":exec".
-6. ``` backtick symbol is prohibited in schema.sql file.
+6. "\`" backtick symbol is prohibited in schema.sql file.
+7. cache key uniqueness: cache key for a query is consisted by `packageName + methodName + "joining arguments in string format with ","`.
+   The uniqueness of package names are checked for one configuration file.

 ## Opinionated fixes (changes)
 1. Duplicated model for partitioned table: